MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/universal-resource-scheduling.md

 ![Verify bookings were created successfully.](../media/ur-scheduling-15-new.png)

-Other possible scenarios that might leverage these APIs are:
+Other possible scenarios that might use these APIs are:
 - Build a custom web app or a Dynamics 365 portal to provide appointment scheduling for users.
 The app will show available time slots for the service or product being offered by using multiresource requirements (requirement groups).
 - Build a Power Apps canvas app to support self-scheduling scenarios for line-of-business apps.

-See the [Additional resources](#bkmk_seealso) section for links to additional help resources.
+See the [Additional resources](#bkmk_seealso) section for links to more help resources.

 ### Sample code